 Also important to note is that this is strictly in regards to fatal overdoses—overdoses in which treatment is essentially impossible, and death is all but inevitable.
 Overdoses that can be treated if medical attention is sought early on occur at lower doses.
 It is vital that anyone taking cocaine medically knows the signs of overdose so they can find immediate treatment, preventing death from the drug.

 Medical vs. Recreational Use

-While there are legitimate applications for cocaine use, the vast majority of people taking the drug do so recreationally.
+While there are legitimate applications for cocaine use, the vast majority of people taking the drug recreationally.

 In fact, the substance is such a popular street drug; it is second only to marijuana in use.
 While people of all ages abuse it, young adults tend to use it and other illicit drugs the most, with one in five college students admitting to having taken an illegal drug in the last month.
 It is estimated that there are about 1.5 million active cocaine users in the United States.

 While cocaine overdose deaths had fallen from their peak in 2006, they are on the rise again.
 In 2011, the drug was linked to 505,224 of the 1.3 million drug-related emergency room visits.
 In many cases, cocaine was used with another drug, increasing the risk of overdose.